apache/pekko/docs/src/main/paradox/split-brain-resolver.md

 after a while remove it from its cluster membership.
 Since this happens on both sides the result is that two separate disconnected clusters have been created.
-This approach is provided by the opt-in (off by default) auto-down feature in the OSS version of Akka Cluster.
+This approach is provided by the opt-in (off by default) auto-down feature in the OSS version of Pekko Cluster.

 If you use the timeout based auto-down feature in combination with Cluster Singleton or Cluster Sharding that would mean that two singleton instances or two sharded entities with the same identifier would be running.
 One would be running: one in each cluster.
-For example when used together with Akka Persistence that could result in that two instances of a persistent actor with the same `persistenceId` are running and writing concurrently to the same stream of persistent events, which will have fatal consequences when replaying these events.
+For example when used together with Pekko Persistence that could result in that two instances of a persistent actor with the same `persistenceId` are running and writing concurrently to the same stream of persistent events, which will have fatal consequences when replaying these events.

-The default setting in Akka Cluster is to not remove unreachable nodes automatically and the recommendation is that the decision of what to do should be taken by a human operator or an external monitoring system.
+The default setting in Pekko Cluster is to not remove unreachable nodes automatically and the recommendation is that the decision of what to do should be taken by a human operator or an external monitoring system.
 This is a valid solution, but not very convenient if you do not have this staff or external system for other reasons.